 After conceptualization comes the refinement stage that can range from mini or full scale mock ups to 2D&3D CAD renderings.
 We also use storyboards to validate our initial user interface concepts.

 We do validation of the design including thermal analysis, airflow analysis, fluid dynamics analysis, and structural analysis.
+This often involves both computer models and physical mock ups.
 We quickly and accurately optimize the design for system performance objectives: